agbuenoch/cybersecurity-home-lab/README-1.md

 Two operating systems versions of the VMware Workstation Pro are displayed, pointed to by the two arrows; choose the one that corresponds to your operating system.
 We are selecting the Windows OS version.<br>
 **View: [step2D](kali-linux-installation-screenshots/step2D.png)**

 Click on the "caret" pointed to by the 1st arrow to expand the Windows OS “VMware Workstation Pro” version.
-Click on the latest version as pointed to by the 2nd arrow.
+Click on the latest version as pointed to by the 2nd arrow.<br>
 **View: [step2E](kali-linux-installation-screenshots/step2E.png)**

 Click on the download button to start downloading **VMware Workstation Pro**.<br>